Maestro Fresh Wes: 1979–1989: Early career

-Williams' interest in hip hop music began at age 11.
-At age 15, in 1983, he met DJ Ron Nelson, who promoted Williams' music under the moniker Melody MC with Ebony MC as the rap group Vision MC’s on his radio show, 88.1 CKLN-FM.
+Williams' interest in hip hop music began at age 11. to age 15, in 1983, he met DJ Ron Nelson, who promoted Williams' music under the moniker Melody MC with Ebony MC as the rap group Vision MC’s on his radio show, 88.1 CKLN-FM.
 Nearly two years later, Williams met Farley Flex, who he went on to work with in 1988.
 That same year, he officially adopted the name Maestro Fresh-Wes and recorded the independent demos, "You Can't Stop Us Now" and "I'm Showin' You".
 While performing on MuchMusic's Electric Circus, Wes met dance artist Stevie B, who connected him with his NYC-based label, LMR.
 This changed the climate for hip hop in Canada as Wes performed "Let Your Backbone Slide" for the first time.
 This song became the first single from a Canadian hip hop artist to go gold, followed by Canada's first platinum-selling hip hop album, Symphony in Effect.